Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 You’ll receive a clear, plain-language estimate and have the opportunity to ask questions, allowing you to make decisions more confidently.

 Network status, deductible and out-of-pocket maximums, copays, coinsurance, cycle or dollar caps, and medication coverage all matter.
-We’ll walk through each factor with you and help you time your care where it makes sense.
+We’ll walk through each factor with you and help you time your care appropriately.

-For example, if you've already met your annual deductible for the year, your Financial Coordinator and Care Team can offer recommendations (such as undergoing diagnostic testing now instead of waiting until the new year, when deductibles reset).
+For example, if you've already met your annual deductible for the year, your Care Team may be able to offer recommendations (such as undergoing diagnostic testing now instead of waiting until the new year, when deductibles reset).
 This can help you maximize your insurance benefits and save money.

 If you are uninsured or choose to self-pay for fertility treatment, you have the right to a Good Faith Estimate of expected charges under federal law (the No Surprises Act, which went into effect in 2022).

-For more details, read the American Medical Association's fact sheet here.
+For more details, you can read the American Medical Association's fact sheet here.

 Yes!
-Using in-network benefits, applying to savings programs for medications, considering financing, or timing care relative to your annual deductible can make a big difference.
+Using in-network benefits, applying to savings programs for medications, considering financing options, or timing care with your annual deductible in mind can make a big difference.

-Your Financial Coordinator will help you explore all of the options that best fit your personal situation.
+Your Financial Coordinator will be happy to offer guidance as you explore options that best fit your personal situation.

 Now is a great time to check where you stand and decide whether to begin testing or treatment now or wait for the new plan year.

-Your Illume Financial Coordinator will walk through this with you in more detail, but here are some tips on how to prepare:
+Your Illume Financial Coordinator can walk through this with you in more detail, but here are some tips on how to prepare:

 Referral requirements for HMOs, how authorizations work, and more.